muyangren907/flask_tg/readthedocs/quick-references/objects-reference.rst

 Message
 =======

-.. currentmodule:: wuyusile.tl.custom.message
+.. currentmodule:: flask.tl.custom.message

 The `Message` type is very important, mostly because we are working with a library for a *messaging* platform, so messages are widely used: in events, when fetching history, replies, etc.

-It bases `ChatGetter <wuyusile.tl.custom.chatgetter.ChatGetter>` and `SenderGetter <wuyusile.tl.custom.sendergetter.SenderGetter>`.
+It bases `ChatGetter <flask.tl.custom.chatgetter.ChatGetter>` and `SenderGetter <flask.tl.custom.sendergetter.SenderGetter>`.

 Properties
 ----------